PrakharDoneria/ClulesVibe-Mailer/README.md

     ```json
     {
-        "error": "Email, subject, and message are required"
+        "error": "Email, subject, and body are required"
     }
     ```